 When attempting to tell someone what caviar tastes like, “kinda salty and fishy” just doesn’t cover it.
 Some experts claim there are around 15 different flavors you can experience when eating caviar, and the taste is never the same from one roe to the next.
 This is why it is so difficult to explain caviar’s flavor to novice roe eaters.
 The taste of malossol caviar can be an elusive sensation that is more like what the sea reminds you of than any particularly identifiable flavor all by itself.

 The flavors associated with caviar do have common explanations: a breath of the sea, a touch of salt, the delicate flavor of fresh fish, sometimes smooth and nutty, full of sweet brine that pops in your mouth and fills your nose, like good raw oysters but richer.
 However, any given depiction ends up being underwhelming compared to the experience itself.
 Some caviar can have buttery, velvety or creamy notes, along with flavors you might not notice unless you were expecting them.
-While the complexity of high-end caviar might be lost on someone new to the delicacy, it is important to try an array of the different types to better understand the taste and texture of caviar.
+While the complexity of high-end caviar might be lost on someone new to the delicacy, it is important to try an array of different types to understand the taste and texture of caviar better.

 There’s no substitute for the real thing.